squirrel2038/thearchdruidreport-archive/README.md

 npm install
 ```

+The archiver uses guetzli to compress images.
+Initially, it used
+version f3e83a7058 of https://github.com/google/guetzli (about 3 months newer
+than 1.0.1, which is the latest release as of this writing, 2017-06-11).
+Make
+sure `guetzli` is in your PATH.

 I usually run the program on Linux, but I briefly tested it on Windows, too,
 using a native/non-Cygwin Python 3.
 The archiver is careful to use only
 portable filenames (e.g. short, lowercase, a limited subset of ASCII